 Artificial recharge is performed at the Mission Creek Groundwater Replenishment Facility (Mission Creek GRF) using State Water Project (SWP) Exchange Water as described in Section 5.
-Recharge at the Mission Creek GRF is variable based on availability of SWP Exchange Water and deliveries by the Metropolitan Water District of Southern California (MWD).
-During WY 2021-2022, no imported water was recharged at the Mission Creek GRF.
+Recharge at the Mission Creek GRF is variable based on the availability of SWP Exchange Water and deliveries by the Metropolitan Water District of Southern California (MWD).
+During WY 2022-2023, a total of 5,276 AF of imported water was recharged at the Mission Creek GRF.